boltlabs-inc/zkchannels-spec/tezos/customer-database.md

 `zkAbacus.Establish` calls this operation.
 This operation is atomic to prevent race conditions.
-For example, if multiple Establish sessions try to insert a channel with the same lable, only the first will succeed.
-Subsequent inserts will fail because a channel already exists with the label.
+For example, if multiple Establish sessions try to insert a channel with the same label, only the first session succeeds.
+Subsequent inserts fail because a channel already exists with the given label.

 ### Get Address